balancer/balancer-v2-monorepo/pkg/deployments/tasks/deprecated/20220906-composable-stable-pool/readme.md

 > ⚠️ **DEPRECATED: do not use** ⚠️
 >
-> This factory and associated Pools have been deprecated in favor of a new version that supports proportional joins and exits.
-Use this [updated version](../../20221122-composable-stable-pool-v2) instead.
+> This factory and associated Pools was deprecated in favor of a new version that supports proportional joins and exits.
+It was superseded by this [updated version (also now deprecated)](../20221122-composable-stable-pool-v2).

 Deployment of `ComposableStablePoolFactory`, which allows creating Stable Pools that are suitable to be included in other Pools.